Aetherinox/proteus-git/README.md

 <br />

 ## secrets.sh
 At the very top of the `proteus-git.sh` file, `secrets.sh` is called.
-This file is required in order for you to not be rate limited by `lastversion`.
+This file is required in order for you to not be rate limited by `lastversion`, and for defining other vars that will be used in the Proteus Git.

 Create a `secrets.sh` and add your `Personal Access Token`.